Arucha Tosawat

 Arucha Tosawat (อรุชา โตสวัสดิ์, also spelled Tohssawat; born Rattanaballang Tosawat 22 September 1979) is a Thai film and television actor and model.

+Biography

 He graduated from Bangkok University with a Bachelor of Arts degree in Advertising.
 He is most known for his lead role as Mehk (Cloud in English) in Bangkok Love Story (2007), in Fireball as Tun (2009) and in The Meat Grinder (2009).
-He has also played a number of TV series and sitcoms on Thai television stations ITV and Channel 7].
+He has also played a number of TV series and sitcoms on Thai television stations ITV and Channel 7.
+Arucha likes to post photos with kids on his personal Instagram.